 The Cascade 1000 canister filter can handle aquariums up to 100 gallons and the Cascade 700 canister filter can handle up to 65 gallons.

-Cascade filters are made of high quality materials and provide superior filtration.
-The Cascade 1000 for example can move more than 265 gallons or water per hour, providing you with ultimate filtration at an affordable price.
+Cascade filters are made of high-quality materials and provide superior filtration.
+The Cascade 1000, for example, can move more than 265 gallons of water per hour, providing you with ultimate filtration at an affordable price.

 Cascade Canister Filters Pros:

 - High quality, durable, tip-proof base.

 - Flow rate cut-off valves allow for easy adjustment of water flow

 - Price is very low compared to Fluval or other brands

 Cascade Canister Filters Cons: